 "Jaan Ots is one of my most gifted pupils in the Sibelius Academy Conducting class.
-He radiates inspiration, seriousness and a natural musicianship in all the projects he undertakes."
+He radiates inspiration, seriousness and a natural musicianship"

 "Estonian conductor, trained in Helsinki , led the orchestra precisely and enthusiastically"

 Jaan Ots is an Estonian conductor and pianist described as “Dynamic young man whose liberated work is a pleasure to watch and listen"

 Jaan has a Bachelor `s degree in Piano Performance from the Estonian Academy of Music and Theater, and a Masters`s degree in Orchestral Conducting from Sibelius Academy.
 During the course of his conducting studies, he spent one year as an exchange student at the Conservatoire de Paris (CNSM).

 His first major debut took place at the Finnish National Ballet in December 2017 where he conducted the ”Nutcracker” by Tchaikovsky.
 In the following year he led the Glasperlenspiel Sinfonietta in collaboration with the award-winning choir Collegium Musicale on tour and conducted the Hamburger Camerata at the Elbphilharmonie Hamburg.
 In addition to that, he has conducted the Lahti Sinfonia, Jyväskylä Sinfonia, Estonian National Symphony Orchestra, Pärnu City orchestra and Narva City Orchestra.